5885

 Sales Growth

-As you can see below, F5's revenue growth has been unimpressive over the last two years, growing from $687.1 million in Q1 FY2022 to $692.6 million this quarter.
+As you can see below, F5's revenue growth has been unimpressive over the last three years, growing from $645.3 million in Q2 2021 to $681.4 million this quarter.

-Next quarter, F5 is guiding for a 2.6% year-on-year revenue decline to $685 million, a further deceleration from the 10.9% year-on-year decrease it recorded in the same quarter last year.
-Looking ahead, Wall Street was expecting revenue to decline 0.3% over the next 12 months before the earnings results announcement.
+Next quarter, F5 is guiding for a 2.5% year-on-year revenue decline to $685 million, a further deceleration from the 4.2% year-on-year decrease it recorded in the same quarter last year.
+Looking ahead, analysts covering the company were expecting sales to grow 2% over the next 12 months before the earnings results announcement.

 Profitability

-That means that for every $1 in revenue the company had $0.80 left to spend on developing new products, sales and marketing, and general administrative overhead.
-Trending up over the last year, F5's excellent gross margin allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.
+That means that for every $1 in revenue the company had $0.79 left to spend on developing new products, sales and marketing, and general administrative overhead.
+Despite the recent drop, F5 still has an excellent gross margin that allows it to fund large investments in product and sales during periods of rapid growth and achieve profitability when reaching maturity.

 Cash Is King